 Casa Sandra, or the Supportive Housing Program for Social Change (SHPSC) is a transitional 5 story complex for survivors of domestic violence, housing 15 families.
 Women and children are provided with safe long term (two year) housing and supportive services in order to help them break the cycle of violence.
 The goal of this program is for each participant to attain economic self-sufficiency that leads them to full, violence free lives.
 Staff works with each participant to create an individualized service plan that addresses the holistic needs of each family.
 Supportive services include: case management, housing, children’s services, educational/vocational workshops, job preparation, attainment and retention, financial planning, health promotion, and leadership development.
 The primary responsibility of the House Monitor/Hotline Counselor is to ensure a continuum in safety for the wellbeing of our participants.
 Another role is to respond via the bilingual hotline to victims/survivors of domestic violence seeking services.
 You will assist callers with crisis intervention, counseling and advocating on their behalf to help meet their immediate needs.

-The Non-Residential Counselor/Advocate provides comprehensive crisis intervention and self-empowerment counseling in an individual and group setting.
-In addition, providing counseling on breaking the cycle of violence and promoting positive self-esteem/motivation to Women, Children and Youth, who have been exposed to domestic violence in the home.
-The Counselor/Advocate is also responsible for providing direct services in the form of comprehensive case assessment, case management.
-In addition to advocacy and accompaniment through the criminal justice system, social welfare, housing issues, immigration, and other related systems; ensuring that all participants’ social needs are identified and addressed.
+The Counselor/Advocate provides comprehensive crisis intervention and self-empowerment counseling in both individual and group settings to survivors of gender-based violence.
+The Counselor/Advocate is also responsible for providing direct services in the form of comprehensive case assessment, case management and advocacy related to criminal legal, social welfare, housing, immigration, and other related systems.

 The Maintenance Worker is responsible for performing the routine upkeep and extensive range of work in the repair and general maintenance of office buildings, safe dwellings and/or apartments; incl. surrounding grounds.
 The Maintenance Worker is under the direct supervision of the Maintenance Supervisor, Program Coordinator/Manager or the Program/Property Manager.
 The Maintenance Worker is on call for building/apartment emergencies 24 hours a day.
 Emergency issues include but are not limited to issues with gas, heat, hot water, flooding and/or lock issues.